gemini-testing/hermione-wdio-migrator/README.md

 module.exports = {
     // ...
     plugins: {
+        // ...
         // Important!!!
-This plugin should be enabled first, otherwise its work is not guaranteed 'hermione-wdio-migrator': {
+This plugin should be enabled last, otherwise its work is not guaranteed 'hermione-wdio-migrator': {
             enabled: true
-        },
-        // ...
+        }
     },
     // ...
 };